hwnam831/ibert/README.md

 - Nvidia GPU with CUDA Capability<br>

-While I-BERT does not require strict hardware requirements, your GPU must support CUDA which enables faster computation.
-If you would like to reproduce the same data of sequences per second as in the paper, use TitanV as indicated above.

 #### 3. Installation

 Clone our repository, then run the codes below for installation.
-Our repository will be available to the public once the paper review process is completed.
+Our repository will be available to the public once the paper review process completes.

 ```
 # Create necessary directories